 In any flavor, these goodness-crammed balls will snap you out of the worst slow-mo moment.

 16. KIND Bars

-18. Cheese and Whole-Grain Crackers
+18. Cheese and whole-grain crackers

 This slightly sour snack packs an energizing punch.
-Both Taub-Dix and Moskovitz suggest topping a single-serving plain yogurt with whole-grain cereal (bring a little in a sandwich bag to the office).
-For more staying power and flavor, add a drizzle of honey or sprinkle of berries.
+Both Taub-Dix and Moskovitz recommend topping a single serving of plain yogurt with whole-grain cereal.
+You can bring a little in a sandwich bag to the office or use the leftover cereal from your morning bowl.